techidaily/site-win11-tips/source/_posts/elevate-your-computer-experience-running-task-manager-as-admin-on-win11.md

  It is also possible to pin Task Manager to the taskbar and open it with admin rights whenever needed.
 This is how you do it.

 1. Pin Task Manager to the Taskbar.
-Our guide on[how to pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) has in-depth instructions on the topic.
+Our guide on [how to pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) has in-depth instructions on the topic.
 2. Click on the Task Manager icon you just pinned.
 3. Then right-click on**Task Manager** and then select**Run as administrator** .